jcburley/joker/GOSTD.md

 user=>
 ```

-If a particular constructor is missing, that indicates lack of support for the underlying type.
+If a particular constructor is missing, that indicates lack of support for the underlying type, or that the underlying type is abstract (`interface{}`).

-NOTE: The `(new ...)` special form is now supported, though no corresponding constructors are available at this time; this and the "dot" forms (described above) are likely to change soon.

 ### Calling a Go API